UnconnectedBedna/shrink-backup/README.md

 ## To restore a backup, simply "burn" the img file to an sd-card using your favorite method.

-*A backup is not really a backup until you have restored from it.*
+*A backup is not really a backup until you have restored it.*